DDVVPP/DevToday/README.md

 # <a name="introduction">DevToday v2.0</a>
-A content creation platform for developers which offers a feed of dev news, podcasts, and events, keeping you up-to-date with the latest tech.
-It has interactive features like podcast audio playback, meetup maps, and more.
-Developed as part of the JSM Masterclass, DevToday can be thought of as the go-to developer community hub.
+DevToday is a comprehensive platform for developers, providing a curated feed of tech news, podcasts, and events.
+Developed as part of the JSM Masterclass, this personal project serves as a comprehensive developer community hub with interactive features such as podcast playback and maps for meetup maps.

 **v2.0 Deployed Site (Work in Progress)**\
 &nbsp;&nbsp;&nbsp;&nbsp;[https://dev-today-v2.vercel.app/](https://dev-today-v2.vercel.app/)\